Meaning of Arbitrage

 The purest form of arbitrage is buying and selling a share of a company on two cross-border stock exchanges at different rates.
 Suppose shares of Company A are trading at US$50 at NYSE.
 The same share is trading at INR 4250 at NSE in India.
 The current exchange rate of 1 USD is INR 75.

 Therefore, an arbitrageur can buy shares of company A at NYSE and sell them at NSE in India and make a risk-free profit of INR500 per share.
-Even after taking into account the transaction costs associated with trading, the arbitrageur will end up making a good profit.
+Even after considering the transaction costs associated with trading, the arbitrageur will end up making a good profit.
 He can continue to do the same and earn profits until there is a price correction of the share of company A on the two exchanges.

 There can be similar arbitrage opportunities with the difference in exchange rates of different currencies.
 Taking further the above exchange rate, 1 USD= 75 INR.
-Suppose a person buys INR worth a 1000 USD.
+Suppose a person buys INR worth 1000 USD.
 He will have 75000 INR with him.
 Now let us say that 1 Euro= 80 INR.
 He converts the 75000 INR with him to 937.5 Euros (INR 75000/ 80).

 The current exchange rate of 1 USD to Euros is 1.15.
 He will convert the 937.5 Euros with him to USD again.
 The converted amount will be roughly USD 1078 (937.5 Euros x 1.15).
 Thus, he will make a profit of USD 78 through arbitrage.